archontophoenix/Um/README.md

 .
 To create a typechecker, written in Rofl, for a dependently typed language (Duh) that will do general term inference.

+Status 28 September 2016:

+.
+Rofl has no known bugs (yay!), although still plenty of TODOs.
+Support for hypotheticals will require rethinking (and I hope, simplifying) which queries are primitive, and how unification represents variables and constants.
+Maybe Rofl syntax can use vanilla Uh atoms (does Uh need to implement freshness?), instead of making its own.

+.
+To build Rofl:

+    scalac -cp . *.scala

+.
+To run the REPL:

+    scala -cp . um.Rofl <rofl files...>

+  where the rofl files are concatenated to form the database against which queries are made.
+For example:

+    scala -cp . um.Rofl Fun.rofl

+.
+I've implemented configurable search strategies for Rofl.
+The ones available in Rofl.scala now are:

+  .
+DepthFirst: straightforward depth-first search (which is space-efficient
+    but incomplete).

+  .
+IterativeDeepening: breadth-first (complete) search that, if its search
+    queue gets too large, falls back to restarting the search from its root query.

+  .
+Interactive: lets you choose the next node in the search tree to explore.

+  .
+VerboseStrategy: used in conjunction with another strategy, displays the
+    state of the search at each node in the search tree.

+.
+Along with search strategies, which choose what node in the search tree to visit next, you can choose a Visitor, which decides what to do *at* a node in the tree:

+  .
+StatsVisitor: accumulates a count of answers, failed unifications, and
+    search nodes encountered, and records the maximum search depth reached.

+  .
+AllAnswersVisitor: accumulates all answers found.

+  .
+CallbackVisitor: allows you to supply arbitrary code when an answer is
+    found, or there are no more answers, or the number of operations performed has reached a limit that you supply.
+This is the basis for the REPL.
+You would implement one of these to call Rofl from a program that wants to use it (like a typechecker for Duh).

+.
+Fun.rofl's implementation of lambdas has been updated and seems to be working.
+  In effect, this gives you a functional programming language embedded in a logic programming language.

 Status 5 September 2016:

 .
 Uh seems to be running fine.
 But if I were to rewrite it, I would probably